-Smell of Rotten Egg:
+The smell of Rotten Egg:

-Smell of Burning Wires:
+The smell of Burning Wires:

 Fire breakouts from electrical circuits are common accidents, and you should be careful.
 The furnace is made up of more than just wires; it has plastic and rubber components.
 And in case of overheating, the entire system breaks down, leaking smells of wire burning, metal burning, plastic melting, indicating that your furnace needs professional attention immediately.

 The ducts in the HVAC system are prone to humidity and create a perfect living environment for bacteria and molds.
 Without proper maintenance, regular inspection, and cleaning, this musty outbreak will spread and lead to serious health issues.
 Therefore, don’t ignore it if your furnace smells like something musty or damp around the furnace.